Missed Connections by Brian Francis

 Missed Connections is a gorgeously written, heartwarming book with sprinklings of comedy throughout.
 It's charming, engaging, and deeply moving.
 The book opened my eyes to what coming out and being gay was like in the 80s and early 90s, right around when I was born.
 When I came out, it was to a different world.
 Albeit, it was still a world that didn't accept me for being me.

 As a gay male in my 20s, I found the book so incredibly relatable.
 The first letter to Dwayne resonated with me a lot.
 In it, Brian talks about his ongoing struggles with his weight, shape, and body image.
-As someone who has also struggled with weight and disordered eating for most of my life, this letter was not only relatable, but also deeply thought-provoking.

 “I’ll never have a body that I’ll be entirely comfortable with, one that will make me want to walk around naked in front of someone when the lights are on.
 A body that I’ll forget during sex, that I’ll send a photo of to a stranger as a selling point.”

-Francis also talks about the gay bar scene in this letter, about how he wanted to be himself, but still felt a need to perform, and how when seeking companionship, he would find himself walking away feeling lonelier than that the start of the night.
+Francis also talks about the gay bar scene in this letter, about how he wanted to be himself, but still felt a need to perform, and how when seeking companionship, he would find himself walking away feeling lonelier than the start of the night.
 The bar was where he sought solace, but instead he felt judged.

 I attended high school many years after Brian, and it saddens me that not much had changed in those years.
 The hallways still reeked of disapproval, the need to hide my true self and be someone else was still very much alive.
 I graduated ten years ago now, and I only hope that the positive shift I’ve seen in recent years is also happening in schools.
-I hope high school feels safer for LGBTQ folks, because it didn’t for Brian over thirty years ago, and it still didn’t for me ten years ago.
+I hope high school feels safer for LGBTQ+ folks, because it didn’t for Brian over thirty years ago, and it still didn’t for me ten years ago.

 All in all, this book was a real pleasure to read.
 I stayed up late into the night, curled up on my sofa with a blanket, reading it.
 I thoroughly enjoyed reading the initial replies to Francis’ newspaper ad, and his responses that followed thirty years later.
 Once I started this book, I couldn’t put it down.
 It was a compulsive read, and one that I’ll recommend to many of my friends who will also be able to relate.

-I adored this!
+I adored this.

 |By James Heaslip|